NassimRahimi/EmployeeAttrition/README.md

         SELECT * FROM 'EmployeeAttritionData.parquet' LIMIT 10;
 ```
 This allows you to quickly load data into memory and begin exploring it in the SQL editor.
-## 📊 Insights & Recommendations
-Once the model is trained and tested, the insights can be translated into actionable recommendations:

-•	High Attrition Risk Departments: Departments with high attrition risk, as identified by the model, should be investigated for root causes.

-•	Impactful Features: Features such as low satisfaction levels, high working hours, or lack of promotions should be addressed as they contribute significantly to attrition.

-•	Predictive Monitoring: Set up an automated system to flag employees at high risk of leaving, allowing HR to intervene proactively.

-## 📋 Notes
-•	The dataset used in this project is cleaned_df.xlsx.

-•	Streamlit app provides interactive features for easy data exploration and visualization.

 ## 🧪 Testing
 Run the following command to execute automated tests: